alistoicakovacs/Landing-Page-OP/README.md

 # Landing-Page-OP

-This is a landingPage template made with pure HTML and CSS for TheOdinProject.
+This is a landing page template made with pure HTML and CSS for TheOdinProject.

 The layout has been made using flexbox.

 - Change the text as you wish
-- In order to change/add pictures instead of placeholders, change the img src at the following line:
+- In order to change/add pictures instead of placeholders, change the img src:

    <div class="image">
           <img class="imgDummy" src="https://dummyimage.com/640x360/fff/aaa" alt="img" />